Spelling variations: Haim, Chaim, Haym Avraham

 Education

-According to Sarah Cohen Eldar, Haim later attended and graduated from the highly regarded Ruschuk Gymnasium.
+According to Sarah Cohen Eldar, Haim later attended and graduated from the highly regarded Rustchuk Gymnasium.
 The curriculum included as required subjects Bulgarian, German, French, Russian, History, Geography, Arithmetic, Geometry, Algebra, Physics, Chemistry, Natural Science, Psychology, Ethics, Calligraphy and Gymnastics.

 Again, according to Sarah Cohen Eldar, Haim was then sent by his grandparents to study business in Düsseldorf, Germany.

-Brașov (known in German as Kronstadt), about 280kms (180 miles) north of Ruschuk, was at the time in Hungary (then part of the Austro-Hungarian Empire), now in Romania.
+Brașov (known in German as Kronstadt), about 280kms (180 miles) north of Rustchuk, was at the time in Hungary (then part of the Austro-Hungarian Empire), now in Romania.
 Historically at the intersection of trade routes linking the Ottoman Empire and Western Europe, it was home to a mix of German, Romanian, Bulgarian and Hungarian populations, and a small Jewish community.

 The Kronstadt Realschule (high-school) had an excellent reputation and attracted students from Transylvania, Romania and Hungary.